Jac678/Vol3DGS/README.md

 ```

 ## Implementation Notes
 * To avoid numerical instability, we have re-worked handling Gaussians with NaN scales (happens for Gaussians with very small scales due to numerical errors in the backprop for the scale parameter) in the rasterizer itself, to avoid NaNs in the gradients.
-This results in a small performance improvementfor some datasets compared to the numbers reported in the paper.
-We have also upgraded to the lastest slangtorch version for the code release. < Add new numbers link here >
+We have also upgraded to the lastest slangtorch version for the code release.

 * We have also added support for [AbsGS](https://ty424.github.io/AbsGS.github.io/) in our slang rasterizer, a better densification method (which we DO NOT use for this paper).
 To use that, add `--abs_gs` to the training command.

 ## Tomography
+TBD.

 ## Citation
 If you find our work and code useful, please cite this work and ⭐ the repo: